 When I start to feel overwhelmed or burnt out, I’ll step away for a day or so.
 My blog and followers will still be there the next day.
 I also feel refreshed and ready to charge forward with Blooming Anomaly after a short break.

-To run a successful blog and work full time, you have to have fun doing it!
+To learn how to run a blog and work full time, you have to have fun doing it!
 It’s hard to juggle both but not impossible!
 Writing posts, creating images, and connected with my followers and other bloggers has made this a very fun and rewarding experience.